Michael

 Immediately after his graduation from George Washington University Law School, Sozan served as a judicial law clerk on the Virginia Court of Appeals.
 He graduated from the College of William and Mary with a bachelor’s degree in government.

-Sozan has been quoted and his work has been cited in a wide range of media outlets, including The Washington Post, The New York Times, USA Today, Politico, Newsweek, NPR, MSNBC, and Fox News, and Harvard University Law School republished one of his reports.
+Sozan has been quoted and his work has been cited in a wide range of media outlets, including The Washington Post, The New York Times, USA Today, Los Angeles Times, Politico, Newsweek, NPR, MSNBC, and Fox News, and his op-eds have been published in more than 100 local newspapers across the United States.
+Sozan regularly appears on radio shows and political podcasts.
 He also has testified as an expert witness in state legislative hearings.
 He appeared in Brave New Films’ documentary on voting rights, “Suppressed and Sabotaged: The Fight to Vote,” and moderated the expert panel discussion at its national premiere.

 Latest